Silting Theory in triangulated categories with coproducts: Introduction

 - {\it (Part of Theorem \ref{teor.presilting t-structures}) A t-structure $\tau$ in $\mathcal{D}$ is generated by a partial silting set if and only if it is generated by its co-heart and its heart has a generator.
 When, in addition, $\mathcal{D}$ is compactly generated, this is equivalent to saying that $\tau$ is left nondegenerate, its heart has a projective generator and the cohomological functor $\tilde{H}:\mathcal{D}\longrightarrow\mathcal{H}$ preserves products.}

-- {\it(Part of Corollary \ref{cor.bijection for comp.generated}) When $\mathcal{D}$ is compactly generated, there is a bijection between equivalence classes of self-small (resp. classical) partial silting sets and left nondegenerate (resp. left nondegenerate smashing) t-structures in $\mathcal{D}$ whose heart is the module category over a small $k$-category and whose associated cohomological functor $\tilde{H}$ preserves products.
-This bijection restricts to another one obtained by replacing 'set' by 'object' and 'small $k$-category' by 'ordinary algebra'.}
+- {\it(Part of Corollary \ref{cor.bijection for comp.generated}) When $\mathcal{D}$ is compactly generated, there is a bijection between equivalence classes of self-small partial silting sets (resp. objects) and left nondegenerate t-structures in $\mathcal{D}$ whose heart is the module category over a small $K$-category (resp. an ordinary $K$-algebra) and whose associated cohomological functor $\tilde{H}$ preserves products. }

-- {\it (Part of Proposition \ref{prop.bijection smashing-cosmashing}) When $\mathcal{D}$ is compactly generated, there are: i) a bijection between equivalence classes of classical silting sets (resp. objects) and nondegenerate smashing and co-smashing t-structures whose heart is a module category over a small $k$-category (resp. ordinary algebra); ii) a bijection between equivalence classes of cosilting pure-injective objects $Q$ such that ${}^{\perp_{<0}}Q$ is closed under taking products and smashing and co-smashing t-structures whose heart is a Grothendieck category.}
+- {\it (Part of Proposition \ref{prop.bijection smashing-cosmashing}) When $\mathcal{D}$ is compactly generated, there are: i) a bijection between equivalence classes of classical silting sets (resp. objects) and nondegenerate smashing and co-smashing t-structures whose heart is a module category over a small $K$-category (resp. ordinary algebra); ii) a bijection between equivalence classes of cosilting pure-injective objects $Q$ such that ${}^{\perp_{<0}}Q$ is closed under taking products and nondegenerate smashing and co-smashing t-structures whose heart is a Grothendieck category.}

+These bijections are unbounded versions of the bijection in \cite[Theorem 6.1]{KY} (classes (1) and (3)) (see also \cite[Theorem 1.1]{Liu} for a related result in a bounded setting).
+They follow the trend of extending K\"onig-Yang's bijections to the unbounded context (see, e.g., \cite[Theorem 4.6]{AMV} or the parallel result \cite[Corollary 4.7]{PV}).

 The concept of partial silting set in our general setting has the problem that it is sometimes difficult to check its defining conditions for a given set of objects.
 On the other hand, even in the case of a silting object $T$, where the aisle is $T^{\perp_{>0}}$, it is not clear how the objects of this aisle can be defined in terms of $T$.
 Our second main result partially solves these problems: